-The success and long-term sustainability of African society, cities, infrastructure and buildings, is a function of modernising and optimising the African Built Environment Sector by integrating the 4.0IR innovative technologies to all components of the built environment sector through sustainable development to maximise the value captured within the sector for all stakeholders.
+The success and long-term sustainability of African society, cities, infrastructure and buildings, is a function of modernising and optimising the African Built Environment Sector by integrating the Fifth Industrial Revolution (5.0IR) innovative technologies to all components of the built environment sector through human-centred, resilient and sustainable development to maximise the value captured within the sector for all stakeholders.

-The Fourth Industrial Revolution (4.0IR) is expected to profoundly impact the built environment's future.
+The 5.0IR is expected to profoundly impact the built environment's future.
 There is clear evidence that the urban infrastructure of African countries are struggling to meet the population growth challenges with traditional and conventional methods and technologies.
 The Built Environment Sector stands accused of focusing too much on the technical and economic aspects of sustainability, than the social and environmental components, all of which are essential to meet the UN's Sustainable Development Goals.

-The 4.0IR is set to influence the way in which we interact with space, develop infrastructure and buildings, and invest in the sector, i.e. affecting different segments of the built environment value chain in creative and innovative ways.
-Through the use of cyber technologies such as artificial intelligence (AI), Big Data, Internet of Things (IoT), digital models, shadows and twins, robotics, 3D printing, mixed reality, blockchain, crypto investment, building information modelling, etc. The Built Environment can invest in, create and maintain smart, sustainable, interactive and resilient cities, infrastructure and buildings.
+The 5.0IR is set to influence the way in which we interact with space, develop infrastructure and buildings, and invest in the sector, i.e. affecting different segments of the built environment value chain in creative and innovative ways.
+Through the use of cyber technologies such as artificial intelligence (AI), Big Data, Internet of Things (IoT), digital models, shadows and twins, robotics, 3D printing, mixed reality, blockchain, crypto investment, building information modelling, etc. The Built Environment can invest in, create and maintain smart, sustainable, interactive and resilient cities, infrastructure and buildings that work for the end-users.

-Already the 5.0IR beckons – where 4.0IR is deployed in sustainable, resilient and human-centric ways – and given the wholesale impact of the built environment on society, it is the revolution to adopt to improve sustainability and efficiency of the built environment projects’ development process and the efficiency of the entire sector, and how communities and enterprises interact with the built environment sector in Africa or other emerging countries.
-This includes building the global governance structures and policy mechanisms to address the unintended environmental and social consequences of change and unlocking and scaling 4.0IR innovations that maximise progress towards sustainable development – including innovations that respond to the new risks and challenges presented by exponential, life-altering nature of 4.0IR itself.
+The 5.0IR reimagines the 4.0IR in sustainable, resilient and human-centric ways and given the wholesale impact of the built environment on society, it is the revolution to adopt to improve sustainability and efficiency of the built environment projects’ development process and the efficiency of the entire sector, and how communities and enterprises interact with the built environment sector in Africa or other emerging countries.
+This includes building the global governance structures and policy mechanisms to address the unintended environmental and social consequences of change and unlocking and scaling 4.0IR innovations that maximise progress towards sustainable development – including innovations that respond to the new risks and challenges presented by exponential, life-altering nature of 5.0IR itself.

 The Unit is located in the Department of Construction Economics and Management, which offers Internationally benchmarked qualifications in Real Estate/Property, Quantity Surveying, Construction Management and Project Management.